Liberal National Party of Queensland: Function at a federal level

 In practice, most LNP MPs from Brisbane and the Gold Coast sit with the Liberals, while those from country seats usually sit with the Nationals.
+An attempt by Ian Macfarlane to switch his affiliation from the Liberal to the National Party was blocked by the State Executive in 2015.
+Since 2013, the first and third LNP Senate candidate has associated with the Liberals and the second with the Nationals.

 The party has considered forming a separate party room in the Federal Parliament (i.e., separate from the federal Nationals who are formed by NSW and Victorian members).
 As a separate party the LNP would be the second largest party of the Coalition and would theoretically have a claim to the Deputy Prime Minister's post in any Coalition government.

 Llew O'Brien sat with the Nationals until 10 February 2020.
-He has since opted to sit within the Coalition party room, but not with the Nationals or Liberals, following his call for a leadership spill against Michael McCormack the week before.
+He opted to sit within the Coalition party room, but not with the Nationals or Liberals, following his call for a leadership spill against Michael McCormack the week before.
 O'Brien rejoined the federal Nationals parliamentary party in December 2020.

 After the 2022 election, Peter Dutton of the outer Brisbane seat of Dickson became federal leader of the Liberals while David Littleproud of the regional Queensland seat of Maranoa became federal leader of the Nationals.
 This is the first time that LNP MPs have been federal leaders of both respective federal Coalition partners.